 Both local and international school systems in Luxembourg offer excellent facilities and educational opportunities for students.

 Considerations for choosing between a local or international school include length of stay in Luxembourg, priority of local integration, language preference, and scheduling.
-Luxembourg school options tend to be most appropriate for younger students, who can maintain their English in the home environment.
-It is recommended that families choose one system for all children to maintain compatible daily and vacation schedules.
+Luxembourg school options tend to be most appropriate for younger students, however, as they can maintain their English in the home environment.
+However, it is recommended that families choose one system for all children to maintain compatible daily and vacation schedules.

-Most international schools in Luxembourg offer the International Baccalaureate (IB) Diploma, French Baccalaureate, Montessori diploma, United Kingdom curriculum or a European Union school model.
-There are a few international schools that offer the national curricula of their home country.
+Most international schools in Luxembourg offer the International Baccalaureate (IB) Diploma, French Baccalaureate, Montessori diploma, United Kingdom curriculum, or a European Union school model.
+There are also a few international schools that offer the national curricula of their home country.

 The International Baccalaureate diploma (IB)

-Some 3,000 International Baccalaureate schools in more than 143 countries offer the IB diploma – a hadful of them in Luxembourg.
-There are four programmes: Primary Year, Middle Years, Diploma and Career-related.
+Some 3,000 International Baccalaureate schools in more than 143 countries offer the IB diploma – a handful of them in Luxembourg.
+There are four programs: Primary Year, Middle Years, Diploma, and Career-related.

-The IB Diploma (which is aimed at students aged 16 to19 years) requires pupils to study six subjects over two years.
-These subjects are studies in languages and literature, language acquisition, individuals and societies, sciences, mathematics and the arts, and there are different courses within each subject group.
-Students also have to take an additional course in philosophy (‘theory of knowledge’ or TOK), contributing to a creativity, activity and service (CAS) programme and writing an extended 4,000-word essay.
-The IB programme is recognised as a university admission level qualification around the world.
-For more information, see Expatica’s article Study abroad: the International Baccalaureate Diploma and the official website of the International Baccalaureate.
+The IB Diploma (which is aimed at students aged 16 to 19 years) requires pupils to study six subjects over two years.
+These subjects are studies in languages and literature, language acquisition, individuals and societies, sciences, mathematics, as well as the arts.
+Students also have to take an additional course in philosophy, contributing to a creativity, activity, and service program and writing an extended 4,000-word essay.
+The IB program is also recognized as a university admission level qualification around the world.
+For more information, see also Expatica’s article Study abroad: the International Baccalaureate Diploma and the official website of the International Baccalaureate.